 “The change came only after I went traveling abroad alone to do volunteer work wherever I could.
 Nobody knew me there.
 I felt loved and appreciated again as a person.
 When I returned home I was able to make a new start.
 I am now a management coach.
 I also provide training in integrity management and political-administrative sensitivity.
 I am happy that I have been able to turn the difficult time into positive activities.

 Take early action

 “I am now on top of it, but I am still surprised that my struggle has dragged on for so long.
 I would have liked to resign, but could not afford that.
-In addition, I have a strong sense of justice and believed to a happy ending, supported by my lawyer.
+In addition, I have a strong sense of justice and believed in a happy ending, supported by my lawyer.
 Recently a friend of mine got a new job and soon found himself in a similar situation.
 She was in tears.
-I could only give her one advice: leave immediately.
+I could only give her one piece of advice: leave immediately.
 No matter what.’

 My personal thoughts

-Personally I cannot believe what was happening here.
+Personally, I cannot believe what was happening here.
 A harrowing story of a lady who found herself to be completely alone, excluding her lawyer, in her fight against justice.
 You may have noticed that there was never any mention of HR helping her out, as they will probably have chosen the side of the management, as they usually do.
 This sounds very logical, coming from the fact that they are commonly used as a management tool.

 Why a couple of courts and judges have sided with the company’s management as well, is outside my perception.
 I am struggling to understand why there was not any support from their side.

 My admiration goes to the lady who was defending her rights and persisted to get them until the very end, a couple of years later.
 She is a role model to us all for having the stamina and the courage to go on against all odds.
 I am surprised that no local newspapers or tv stations picked up her story.

 The crux of her message lies in her personal recovery after a lengthy illness due only to these lamentable proceedings in the past.
 To be able to tell her friend never to get into a situation like that and if it might occur, resign immediately.